"20 bucks says I can get in in 20 seconds"

 - Subverted in Ferris Bueller's Day Off.
 Ferris looks for the key, but his Genre Savvy principal has already taken it.

-- Terminator II: Judgement Day.
-The Terminator goes to rip off the steering column housing to hotwire the car when John Connor smugly shows him the keys are hidden in the sun visor.
-The next time the cyborg has to steal a car, he looks under the sun visor first and sure enough finds the keys.
+- In Terminator 2: Judgment Day, Terminator goes to rip off the steering column housing to hotwire the car when John Connor smugly shows him the keys are hidden in the sun visor.
+The next time the cyborg has to steal a car, he looks above the sun visor first and sure enough finds the keys.

 - In Alfred Hitchcock's Dial M For Murder, the key under the staircase carpeting is a key plot point.

-- In Gran Torino the key is in the porcelein frog.
+- In Gran Torino the key is in the porcelain frog.

 - In The Railway Children movie, the man who takes the children to the house in the country from the railway station says that the people who live out there usually leave their keys under the door.